EchterAlsFake/qBittorrent_Discord/README.md

 # Running the script
 The script will guide you through the configuration and save your input for further runs.
-Don't worry, you can always change everything back in the settings menu.

 # Credits